-- Computer Vision – Is a field of Artificial Intelligence and Image processing that train machines to see the surroundings, understand and make better decisions.
+- Computer Vision for object detection – Is a field of Artificial Intelligence and Image processing that train machines to see the surroundings, understand and make better decisions.

 - Crowdsourcing – It is a practice of distributing tasks to a large audience and get things done quickly.
 The drawback here is that it’s tough to maintain the crowd and ensure quality when done alone.

 - Data labeling – Task of annotating the object(s) found in the given data.
 This includes images, audio, video or any file type.

 - Data Mining – The process of combing through a data set to identify patterns and extract information.
 Often such patterns and information are only clear when a large enough dataset is analyzed.
 For this reason, AI and machine learning are extremely helpful in such a process.

 - Data Science is a study that unifies statistics, data modeling & visualization, and analysis to extract information, classify data etc.

 - Data Scientist –

 Data Scientist (n.): Person who is better at statistics than any software engineer and better at software engineering than any statistician.

 — Josh Wills (@josh_wills) May 3, 2012